IGME-202-2221/project-1-Liam6233/README.md

 ## Game Design

--   Camera Orientation: _How are the art assets viewed from? (ie. topdown or side)_
+-   Camera Orientation: Side View
--   Camera Movement: _How does the camera move in your game? (if at all)_
+-   Camera Movement: Camera does not move, objects and assets move giving the illusion of camera movement
--   Player Health: _How are you handling player health? (healthbar, lives, ?)_
+-   Player Health: health bar that slowly drains unless enemies are killed
--   End Condition: _How does a game/round/level end?_
+-   End Condition: Goal is to score X number of points
--   Scoring: _How does the player earn points in your game?_
+-   Scoring: Killing an enemy: 20 points, 1 point for every second survived after the first 10 seconds

 ### Game Description